-23.22 Employees shall be granted up to twelve (12) hours of paid sick leave per Academic Term of an appointment where the number of hours to be paid to the Employee would be based on the number of hours of Scheduled Work that the Employee could not attend work as a result of their illness or injury.
+23.22 Employees shall be granted a minimum of twelve (12) and up to twenty (20) hours of paid sick leave per Academic Term.
+The number of hours to be paid to the Employee will be based on the number of hours of Scheduled Work that the Employee could not attend work as a result of their illness or injury.
 No additional absences due to medical reasons shall be with pay.